withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 ## Mini-tutorial: Gatsby Blog Starter

-Here are examples of three files from Gatsby's Blog Starter converted to similar Astro files.
+Here are examples of three files from Gatsby's Blog Starter converted to Astro.

-This does not convert the entire project, but will show some steps you can use to convert common Gatsby components.
+This does not convert the entire project, but shows how you could rewrite these individual files in `.astro`.

 ### Convert Gatsby `layout.js` to Astro

-Convert the main page layout (`layout.js`) to `src/layouts/Layout.astro`
+This example converts the main project layout (`layout.js`) to `src/layouts/Layout.astro`.

 1. Identify the return()